Back to rpg

 Elemental magic belongs to wizards and the creatures of the elemental and demi-elemental planes, including those that choose to reside on the prime material plane.
 This includes creatures such as dragons, mephits...

-These can perform their powers anywhere on the elemental planes.
-They employ their powers by direct manipulation of the elemental forces and channelling the forces from their home plane.
 Wizards have more problem than priests when travelling towards heaven or hell as their powers are designed to work within the elemental planes and not pass the boundaries in the vertical direction.
 Rather than preventing the mage casting the more powerful magics however (as happens to priests) it reduces the level of spell available to him.

 Daily use